tjuana/DooM_42/Readme.md

 ---------------
 Check that these graphic elements are present (1 point per element):
 - [x] : You can look in all directions (top to bottom and right to left).
-- [x](?) : The spaces must have any shape, rooms with a different number of walls, with several orientations.
+- [x] :(?)
+The spaces must have any shape, rooms with a different number of walls, with several orientations.
-- [x](?) : The floor and the ceiling have an adjustable height with unevenness between the different spaces.
+- [x] :(?)
+The floor and the ceiling have an adjustable height with unevenness between the different spaces.
 - [ ] : The floor and ceiling must be able to be inclined.
 - [x] : Textures are present on the floor and ceiling.